netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

   after receiving at least two ack-eliciting packets or after a delay.
   If the application sends data on multiple paths in parallel, this may be sufficient for some low latency applications.
   {{QUIC-ACKFREQUENCY}} proposes an extension that allows more control over how often and when ACK-FRAMES are sent.

-  This approach can be useful if {{QUIC-ACKFREQUENCY}} is available or if the ACK behavior of the standard QUIC server is sufficient.
+  This approach can be useful if {{QUIC-ACKFREQUENCY}} becomes available or if the ACK behavior of the standard QUIC server is sufficient.

   3) With implicit measurements through application specific ACKs.
   This is useful if the application can sensibly be adapted to have its own ACK protocol.

 Network analysis can be used to identify, and subsequenlty avoid, links with high or unreliable latency.

 ## High Availability / Redundancy {#redu}

+A approach to high availability is to send data on multiple paths in parallel.
+A tradeoff here is that sending on all available paths is probably infeasibale.
+Depending on cost factors, and to avoid overloading the network, any algorithms should keep redundant sending to a minimum.

+Path analysis can be used to identify multiple paths that are mostly or completely (using multiple interfaces) disjunct, but that still satisfy latency, bandwidth, and other constraints.

+Additional polling with SCMP or with additikonal QUIC stream may be used to regularly measure packet drop rates or latency variations.

+## QUIC Integration Considerations

+Several proposals in {{lola}} and {{redu}} suggest sending data redundantly in parallel on multiple paths.
+Similarly, some proposals suggest sending packets purely for latency measurements.

+Congestion control algorithms and path selection algorithms should try to hide parallel transfer and measurement streams from the application.
+This may also depend on API designer to such transparent  multipathing with additional code on the application level.

 # API Design consideration